inexorgame-obsolete/wiki-mirror/3D-Visual-Scripting.md

 ![error: image not found!](https://raw.githubusercontent.com/inexorgame/visualisations/a10c0c475f5b663e13fb39b5404ca174ad887b04/wiki/scripting_illustration.png)

+Professional game developers of today would never [hardcode](https://en.wikipedia.org/wiki/Hard_coding) anything.
+This makes it difficult to make changes in the source code afterwards because you would have to reconsider your code and the way it is structured.
 The first thing which pops into your mind when thinking of scripts in games is probably the logic of the scene.
-Questions like: _What is supposed to happen if the player hits this red button?_
+[Use cases](https://en.wikipedia.org/wiki/Use_case) like: _What is supposed to happen if the player hits this red button?_
 But it is not just the gameplay logic which is determined by scripts.
 Surprisingly many components of modern games are being developed with scripts: physics, networking, user interfaces, pickups, artificial intelligence and many more.

 **Scripts are essential for dynamic gameplay designs of today!**

 ## What are the benefits?